jim108dev/purescript-payload-realworld-example/README.md

 1. Install repository 's software:

     The current [purescript-selda](https://github.com/Kamirus/purescript-selda) does not update correctly and does not support offsets ([issue](https://github.com/Kamirus/purescript-selda/issues/54)).
-Please use version v0.1 until this gets resolved.
+Please use version v0.1 until it gets resolved.

     1. Run: